Installing Firefox for Android on an Amazon Kindle Fire

 - Open the downloaded file in a file manager application on your device.
 The file should be found in a Downloads folder.

-- Firefox for Android will then install and advise you of updates as they become available.
+- Firefox for Android (Nightly) will then install and advise you of updates as they become available.

 - Once installed, you may wish to go back into the file manager application on your device and delete the downloaded file to save space.
 You may also need to do this after any updates.